camunda/camunda-docs/src/pages/meta.md

 ## Structure

-Camunda Platform 8 docs are structured in such a way that the documentation is SaaS-first, meaning you will be introduced to the components, concepts, and Best Practices based on how they are used in Camunda Platform 8 SaaS.
+Camunda Platform 8 docs are structured in such a way that the documentation is SaaS-first, meaning you will be introduced to the following based on how they are used in Camunda Platform 8 SaaS:

-This means new users can get immediately acquainted with Camunda Platform 8 through the trial experience by navigating the vast majority of the documentation.
+* Guides: Step-by-step material to get started with Camunda Platform 8.
+* Components: Product manual and conceptual content for each component in Camunda Platform 8, including Console, Modeler, Zeebe, Operate, Optimize, and Tasklist.
+Here, you'll also find The Camunda Best Practices section.
+This section is our condensed experience of using BPMN and DMN on the Camunda toolstack, and is collected by consulting engagement with our customers and feedback from the community.
+* APIs & clients: A section dedicated to a variety of offered APIs and clients for integration.
+* Reference: General reference material for Camunda Platform 8, including a glossary, supported environments, and dependencies.

 ### Self-Managed section